MapColonies/polygon-parts-cli/README.md

 ```
 npm run start -- -s polygonPartsServiceUrl-i path/to/data.csv -p productID -c catalogId -v productVersion -t productType
 ```
+add --calc_res is we want the resolutions to be calculated from the sourceResolution. it is set to false by default

 Run the following command when running the docker locally :